Kiwis

 Hard fruits ripen in 2-5 days at room temperature.

-If you keep them in the refrigerator, avoid direct contact of kiwi fruits with other fruits.
+If you keep them in the fridge, avoid direct contact of the kiwi fruit with other fruits.

 Kiwi peel can be used in skin care (natural exfoliation), immediately after peeling the fruit.